xbeat/Machine-Learning/README.md

 Introduction to Multimodal Table Understanding

 Multimodal table understanding involves extracting and analyzing information from tables that contain various types of data, including text, numbers, and images.
 This process combines techniques from computer vision, natural language processing, and data analysis to interpret complex tabular structures.

+## Neurons to GenerativeAI Python Concepts and Code

+Neural Network Fundamentals

+A neural network is a computational model inspired by biological neurons, consisting of interconnected nodes that process and transmit signals.
+The fundamental building block is the artificial neuron, which takes weighted inputs, applies an activation function, and produces an output.

 ## Spark User Defined Functions with Python